KaiNorberg/fbmp/README.md

 ## Format

+The image data is stored in BGRA byte order.
+When read as a 32-bit integer, because the format uses little-endian, it will appear as ARGB.

 The following describes the format of a .fbmp file, starting from the beginning of the file.
 An example image can also be found in the example folder.

 <div align="center">